sleepysort/sleepysort.github.io/_posts/2016-01-11-a-prologue.markdown

 ---
-published: true
+published: false
 title: A Prologue
 layout: post
-tags: [computer-science, cs-education, cs]
 ---
 First, let’s answer the following question: What the heck is this blog for?

 The short and sweet answer is that this blog attempts to teach computer science concepts in a way that is understandable to everyone.
 The long answer, however, is that this blog attempts to do something a tad more ambitious.

 The field of computer science has been seeing unprecedented popularity in recent years.
 A report from the University of Washington in 2014 shows an exponential increase in the number of undergraduate university students that demonstrate interest in computer science [insert UW majors graph here].
 Similar trends have been observed in STEM programs across the United States.
-Such trends correlate with the increase in computer science related jobs—in 2013, the Bureau of Labor Statistics estimated that “62% of the growth in jobs in science-related fields will be in computer science”.
+Such trends correlate with the increase in computer science related jobs—in 2013, the Bureau of Labor Statistics estimated that “62% of the growth in jobs in science-related fields will be in computer science” .
 Furthermore, non-profit organizations such as Code.org have appeared address this overwhelming demand for computer science education.
 In terms of available resources and opportunities, there has never been a better time to study computer science.

 And yet, there is still a major issue that (as far as I am aware) has not been effectively addressed: the way that computer science is generally perceived.
 What I mean by this is that the majority of people have an incomplete (if not incorrect) idea of what computer science is.

 So…why is this a problem?